junxit/us-congress-bills-117/bill.md

   >   - **(2)** the interoperability and intercalibration of such data;
   >   - **(3)** the collection of any metadata underlying such data; and
   >   - **(4)** sharing such data with State, local, and Tribal government programs, potentially affected industry members, coastal stakeholders, fishery management councils and commissions, non-Federal resource managers, and academia.
-  > - **(f)** *Dissemination of ocean acidification data and coastal acidification data* The Secretary, in coordination with members of the interagency working group, shall disseminate the data described under subsection (d) to the greatest extent practicable by sharing such data on full and open access exchanges, including the Ocean Acidification Information Exchange described in section 12404(b)(5).
+  > - **(f)** *Dissemination of ocean acidification data and coastal acidification data* The Secretary, in coordination with members of the interagency working group, shall disseminate the data described under subsection (d) to the greatest extent practicable by sharing such data on full and open access exchanges.
   > - **(g)** *Requirement* Recipients of grants from the National Oceanic and Atmospheric Administration under this subtitle that collect data described under subsection (d) shall—
   >   - **(1)** collect such data in accordance with the standards, protocols, or procedures established pursuant to subsection (e); and
-  >   - **(2)** submit such data to the data archive system under subsection (d), in accordance with any rules promulgated by the Secretary.
+  >   - **(2)** submit such data to the data archive system under subsection (d) after publication, in accordance with any rules promulgated by the Secretary.

 ## § 7.
 NSF ocean acidification activities